dat-ecosystem/blog/posts/2023-10-26-demo-cabal.md

 ---

 <div>
-One of the most fundamentals human needs is to communicate.
-It allows us to organize and leverage communities.
-In the internet era, chat apps are a commodity.
-These apps are so inherent to us, we use them daily without even notice.
+One of the most fundamental human needs is to communicate.
+It allows us to organize and lever up communities.
+In the internet era, chat apps have become a commodity.
+These kind of apps, are so important to us.
+We use them daily without even noticing.
 Most of the time, we are using centralized chat.
 These apps have become one of the main data collection points, real privacy is never a priority.
 Cabal, offers an alternative take.
 Built upon the hyper-stack and with an offline-first approach --no servers needed.
-It becomes a very interesting option community-based.
+It becomes a very interesting community-based option.
 <br/><br/>

 Cool!
-A new demo session.
+A new demo session arrived.
 This time Alex breaks down [`cabal-cli`](https://github.com/cabal-club/cabal-cli).
 With an IRC-like aspect, cabal-cli allows us to connect and chat with other friends directly.

-Besides been tagged as an experimental chat platform, Cabal has been battle-tested since day 1 (around 2018).
+Whilst, Cabal can be tagged as an experimental chat platform, we can not ignore the fact that has been battle-tested since day 1 (around 2018).

 With Cabal you can list, create, archive and join channels.
 You can also create topics and you can even **moderate** them by sharing a cabal link with an special admin key.
 This way we are sharing a filtered/protected view of a cabal (eg: filtering out bad actors).
-These are powerful features for a P2P communication platform and a sign that indicates how the Cabal Community takes care about building a safe and secure place.
+These are powerful features for a P2P communication platform and a sign that indicates how the Cabal Community cares about building a safe and secure place.

 In the demo, Alex guides us through the different commands that you can use on Cabal to have a rich communication experience.